-Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
+Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received (This is in addition to the plan's monthly premium).
 Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed copayment amount that a plan requires when a specific service or drug is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.